Jeffrey Sean Dokken

-Maestro Jeffrey Sean Dokken is one of today’s most exciting and vibrant conductors, composers and musicians.
-Northern Virginia Magazine wrote that under Maestro Dokken’s direction “NOVA has a world-class symphony in the Symphony Orchestra of Northern Virginia.”
-Over the past decade, Dokken has performed all across the United States and in some of America’s greatest venues including The Kennedy Center, Carnegie Hall, Marie Collier Baker Theater, Parilla Performing Arts and The Kavli Theater.
-In October 2013, Dokken traveled to Guayaquil, Ecuador to sit on an elite three member international adjudication panel for the Guayaquil Symphony Orchestra, one of South America's foremost national orchestras.
-In July of 2015, Dokken will return to Ecuador as guest conductor of the GSO.
-Over the past three years, Maestro Dokken has had the distinct honor of conducting at the White House in Washington D.C. as part of "Holidays at the White House."
-In December 2013, Dokken returned to The Kennedy Center to conduct a combined choir of 175 voices in a performance of Handel's "Messiah."
+Featured in the August 2016 “Best Of” issue of Virginia Living Magazine, Maestro Jeffrey Sean Dokken is one of today’s most exciting and vibrant conductors.
+Northern Virginia Magazine wrote, under Maestro Dokken’s direction “NOVA has a world-class symphony in the Symphony Orchestra of Northern Virginia.”
+Over the past decade, Dokken has performed all across the United States in some of America’s greatest venues, including The Kennedy Center, Carnegie Hall, and many more; internationally, he’s performed at Teatro Sanchez Aguilar, The Pedro Calmon Theater, Giovanni Battista Martini Hall, Teatro Centro Civico Eloy Alfaro, Pumapungo Theater, and Teatro Bolivar.
+From 2012-2014, Maestro Dokken had the distinct honor of conducting at the White House in Washington D.C. as part of the “Holidays at the White House”.

 After earning his degree in vocal performance from the prestigious University of Redlands School of Music, Dokken pursued graduate degrees in music education and conducting at California Lutheran University and Shenandoah Conservatory, respectively.
-Maestro Dokken has studied conducting with Dr. Steven Cooksey and Jeffrey H. Rickard; euphonium and trombone with Dr. Phil Keen; piano with Dr. Angelica Prodan and voice with Mrs. Patricia Gee and Dr. Antony Zwerdling.
-Dokken has had the good fortune of working with some of the world's greatest conductors, including Valery Gergiev, Christoph Eschenbach, Marvin Hamlisch and Norman Scribner.
-In addition to being a conductor and composer, Maestro Dokken is in high demand as a vocalist.
-As a singer, Dokken has performed with innumerable world-class soloists, including Andrea Boccelli, Kelli O'Hara, Brian D'Arcy James and David Archuletta, among others.
-Dokken recently made his debut in the Bach Cantata #80 with St. Marie's Musica, and performed a duet recital with renowned opera singer Jeanne Kelly this August 2014 in New York.
+Maestro Dokken has studied conducting with Dr. Steven Cooksey and Jeffrey H. Rickard, euphonium and trombone with Dr. Phil Keen, piano with Dr. Angelica Prodan, and voice with Mrs. Patricia Gee and Dr. Antony Zwerdling.